xaviershilosaputra/GitGud/README.md

 ## Features

 - **Narrative-driven learning** — Progress through a structured story across five atmospheric arcs.
-- **Interactive terminal** — Practice real Git commands in a simulated terminal environment that provides instant feedback.
+- **Interactive terminal** — Practice using real Git commands in a simulated terminal environment with instant feedback.
 - **Visual history graph** — See your commits, branches, and merges visualized in real time as you execute commands.
 - **Logic puzzles** — Solve challenges related to conflict resolution and workflow ordering to deepen your understanding.
 - **Arc progression** — Move from "The Awakening" (basic tracking) to "The Restoration" (advanced professional workflows).